Berlin does not equal Berlin. Its descriptions definitely vary a lot. As it turns out, Berlin is everywhere.

 The distinguished reader must have guessed that there are even more Berlins, namely one in Australia, one in New Zealand, one in Papua New Guinea and one in Antarctica.
 Now we got them all covered.
 Finally.

 Still, the most lively Berlin of them all is the original.
 Experiencing its cultural overkill, when it still existed, was nice.
 The city’s diversity, the remains of the Wall that remind us of the peaceful revolution and all historic sites are priceless.
-We just decided to stay in the original Berlin, even though we would probably like the quietude in the other Berlins too.
+We just decided to stay in the original Berlin, even though we would probably like the quietude in the other Berlins a lot.